neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_eusociality.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xDGCEvdj5GU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 So why doesn't the submissive phenotype get eliminated by natural selection?
 How can a male in a lek who never succeeds in mating with a female nevertheless “benefit” by their participation?
+Both of these questions assume potentially incorrect thinking about the proximate and ultimate mechanisms of behavior -- instead, the submissive male might not need to ever "benefit", and selfish and altruist phenotypes may be linked rather than mutually exclusive.

 In Akcay and Van Cleve's model, fitness is averaged across the social environments and demographic states in which members of a lineage find themselves.
 In other words, fitness belongs to the gene lineage, not to the individual.

-The frequency of an altruistic allele will increase if[^repro-pot-derivation]:
+The frequency of an altruistic gene will increase if[^repro-pot-derivation]:

 $$
 (1 - \sigma) * [-c_d + r * b_d] > s * \sigma * [-c_s + r * b_s]
 $$

 where $\sigma$ is the fraction of submissives in the population, $c_d$ is the cost to a dominant individual for helping a subordinate (and vice-versa for $c_s$), $b_d$ is the benefit to the dominant when it is helped by a subordinate (and vice-versa for $b_s$), and $r$ is the relatedness between dominant and subordinate individuals.

+This model seems to require that altruism and selfishness are polyphenisms.

 [^repro-pot-derivation]: The derivation of this equation comes from [Taylor and Frank (1996) How to make a kin selection model](https://doi.org/10.1006/jtbi.1996.0075) and is explained in this format in [Akcay and Van Cleve (2016) There is no fitness by fitness, and the lineage is its bearer](https://doi.org/10.1098%2Frstb.2015.0085).